- Interpret data from the water audit.

 - Before completing your action plan, you should carry out a water audit.

-To tackle your water usage, start with the baseline calculated for your building after meeting federal water use guidelines (PDF, 128 Kb).
+To tackle your water usage, start with the baseline calculated for your building after meeting federal water use guidelines (PDF).
 Then strive to use 20 percent less than that amount.

 1. Water audit review